strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 <!-- This is the template for august milestone, feel free to add your achievement when finish a task, thank you! -->

 ## Inclusion Resolver

-We started implementing inclusion resolver this month.
-More details for the feature please check the epic [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) and the spike [Resolver for inclusion of related models ](https://github.com/strongloop/loopback-next/pull/3387).
+From the [Inclusion of related models](https://github.com/strongloop/loopback-next/issues/1352) epic, we started to implement tasks related to the inclusion resolver.

+- We introduced the type `InclusionResolver` which users can use to fetch related models in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).
-- We introduced the concept of `InclusionResolver`, and also implemented `findByForeignkey` and `includeRelatedModels` functions, which help build `resolvers` for relations and improve querying for include filed.
-More details [findByForeignKeys](https://github.com/strongloop/loopback-next/issues/3443), [InclusionResolver](https://github.com/strongloop/loopback-next/issues/3445).
+- We implemented `findByForeignKeys` and `includeRelatedModels` functions, which help build `resolvers` for relations and improve querying for the include filter.
+The `findByForeignKeys` method finds model instances that contain any of the provided foreign key values.
+You can see more details for `findByForeignKeys` in [PR #3473](https://github.com/strongloop/loopback-next/pull/3473).
+The `includeRelatedModels` function returns model instances that include related models that have a registered resolver.
+You can see more about this function in [PR #3517](https://github.com/strongloop/loopback-next/pull/3517).
-- We improved `DefaultCrudRepository` to leverage `InclusionResolvers` in [Include related models in `DefaultCrudRepository`](https://github.com/strongloop/loopback-next/issues/3446):
+- We improved `DefaultCrudRepository` to leverage `InclusionResolver` in [PR #3583](https://github.com/strongloop/loopback-next/pull/3583).
-  - `findById`, `find`, and `findOne` methods have been modified to to call `includeRelatedModels`.
+  - The `findById`, `find`, and `findOne` methods have been modified to to call `includeRelatedModels`.
   - `registerInclusionResolver` method has been added to register resolvers.
 - Tests in repository package for relations have been refactored so that they can be tested against MySQL and MongoDB.
-This ensures our test suites work against real databases along with memory.
-More details please check [Test relations against databases](https://github.com/strongloop/loopback-next/issues/3442).
+This ensures our relations test suites work against real databases, along with the memory.
+Check [PR #3538](https://github.com/strongloop/loopback-next/pull/3538) for more details.

 ## Max Listeners